jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

   (c) receive submissions made under section 47.
 (7) Sections 50 to 52 do not apply to the application for a marine consent.
 (8) Despite subsection (7), clauses 1 to 4 and 14 of Schedule 4 do apply to the processing of the application for a marine consent.
-(9) The following provisions of the Resource Management Act 1991 apply to the processing of the application for a marine consent as if the application were part of the associated application for a resource consent:
+(9) The following provisions of the Natural and Built Environment Act 2023 apply to the processing of the application for a marine consent as if the application were part of the associated application for a resource consent:
-  (a) section 149L (which deals with the conduct of the inquiry):
+  (a) clause 78 of Schedule 10 (which deals with the conduct of the inquiry):
-  (b) section 149R (which requires the board to produce a final report), but not subsections (3)﻿(e) and (f) and (4)﻿(b) and (c):
+  (b) clause 81 of Schedule 10 (which requires the board to produce a final report), but not subclauses (4)﻿(e) and (f) and (5)﻿(b), (c), and (d):
-  (c) section 149RA(1) and (2) (which allows the board to make minor corrections to board decisions and resource consents):
+  (c) clause 82 of Schedule 10 (which allows the board to make minor corrections to board decisions and resource consents):
-  (d) section 149S (which allows the Minister for the Environment to extend the time by which the board must report), but not subsection (4)﻿(b):
+  (d) clause 83 of Schedule 10 (which allows the Minister for the Environment to extend the time by which the board must report), but not subclause (5)﻿(b) and (c):
-  (e) section 149V (which provides for appeals against decisions to be on questions of law only) as if the reference in that section to section 149R(4)﻿(a) to (f) were a reference to section 149R(4)﻿(a), (d), (e), and (f).
+  (e) clause 86 of Schedule 10 (which provides for appeals against decisions to be on questions of law only) as if the reference in that clause to clause 81(5)﻿(a) to (f) of Schedule 10 were a reference to clause 81(5)﻿(a), (e), (f), and (g) of Schedule 10.
 (10) In this section, responsible Ministers means—
   (a) the Minister; and
-  (b) the Minister for the time being responsible for the administration of the Resource Management Act 1991.
+  (b) the Minister for the time being responsible for the administration of the Natural and Built Environment Act 2023.

 ### 100 EPA must provide board of inquiry with necessary information
 (1) This section applies if an application for a marine consent is to be decided by a board of inquiry.